Sucralosee/WaddleOn/README.md

 ## Description

+WaddleOn is a pomodoro timer app that's meant to help keep users focused on tasks.
+You can create task lists and the app will summarize the your work at the end of a working session.

 wow factor based on the extra reasources
 - Implementation of a French language toggle in addition to English within our web app by writing code that will swap the base English text with pre-written French.